creecros/SendEmailCreator/README.md

 # Auto Email Extended Actions
-This plugin will add s3new automatic actions to Kanboard.
+This plugin will add 3 new automatic actions to Kanboard.

 *1.)
 Send task by email to assignee*